-To keep up with information growth, companies such as Microsoft, Google and Amazon are investing in larger data centers with thousands of machines equipped with multi-core processors to provide the necessary processing capability on a yearly basis.
-The latest industry reports show that in the next decade the amount of information will expand by a factor of 50 while the number of servers will only grow by a factor of 10 [7].
+expand by a factor of 50, whereas the number of servers will only grow by a factor of 10 [EMC Corporation 2011].
 At this rate, it will become more expensive for companies to provide the compute and storage capacity required to keep pace with the growth of information.
 To address this issue, one promising solution is to perform approximate computations on massively data-parallel architectures, such as GPUs, and trade the accuracy of the results for computation throughput.

 There are many domains where it is acceptable to use approximation techniques.
-In such cases some variation in the output is acceptable, and some degree of quality degradation is tolerable.
-Many image, audio, and video processing algorithms use approximation techniques to compress and encode multimedia data to various degrees that provide tradeoffs between size and correctness such as lossy compression techniques.
+In such cases, some variation in the output is acceptable, and some degree of quality degradation is tolerable.
+Many image, audio, and video processing algorithms use approximation techniques to compress and encode multimedia data to various degrees that provide trade-offs between size and correctness, such as lossy compression techniques.
 For example, while trying to smooth an image, the exact output value of a pixel can vary.
 If the output quality is acceptable for the user or the quality degradation is not perceivable, approximation can be employed to improve the performance.
-As shown in Figure 1, smoothed images with 96% and 90% quality are not discernible from the original image but differences can be seen when enlarged.
 In the machine learning domain, exact learning and inference is often computationally intractable due to the large size of input data.
-To mitigate this, approximate methods are widely used to learn realistic models from large data sets by trading off computation time for accuracy [12, 26].
+To mitigate this, approximate methods are widely used to learn realistic models from large datasets by trading off computation time for accuracy [Kulesza and Pereira 2008; Shindler et al. 2011].
 We believe that as the amount of information continues to grow, approximation techniques will become ubiquitous to make processing such information feasible.